The Hunchback of Notre Dame (musical): The Hunchback of Notre Dame (2014–present)

 A wave of US regional theatre productions of the musical began in 2016; one theatre, Music Theatre Wichita, received a $10,000 grant from the National Endowment for the Arts to financially support the production.
 In December 2017 the show was staged at the White Plains Performing Arts Center in New York State and opened to outstanding reviews.
-An adaption of the musical in 2016 at the Music Circus in Sacramento, California, embraced the novel's assertion that Quasimodo had become deaf after constantly ringing bells all his life by incorporating sign language into the show.
+An adaptation of the musical in 2016 at the Music Circus in Sacramento, California, embraced the novel's assertion that Quasimodo had become deaf after constantly ringing bells all his life by incorporating sign language into the show.
 Deaf actor John McGinty was cast as Quasimodo, with a surrogate singer (one of the Notre Dame saints, played by Jim Hogan) singing Quasimodo's songs while McGinty signed.
 A production was staged outdoors in the amphitheater at Tuacahn Center for the Arts July 29 to October 15, 2016.

 A Japanese production opened in 2016 at the Shiki Theatre Company, one of the largest theatres in Japan, in Japanese.
 The production released a cast album in 2017.
 In April 2017, a new German production based on the reworked US stagings opened at the Theater des Westens in Berlin.
 After closing in Berlin, the musical moved to Munich and Stuttgart.
 A production featured an intimate rotating cast of 18 (with no additional choir), and reduced orchestrations with the cast playing their own instruments.
 The production was directed by Nicholas Wainwright at the University of the Arts in Philadelphia in December 2017.
 The 5th Avenue Theatre in Seattle staged another version with a Deaf actor signing as Quasimodo, Joshua Castille, alongside E. J. Cardona as his voice and one of the gargoyles from June 1 to June 24, 2018.

 The show was performed for the first time in the UK at The Royal Welsh College of Music and Drama by the Richard Burton Company in 2019, directed by Graham Gill.
 The National Youth Music Theatre (NYMT) staged a production in England at Manchester Cathedral in August 2021.
 Captivate Theatre staged the first Scottish production of the show at the Edinburgh Festival Fringe in 2023.

 OSMaD staged the first production of the show in Australia, at the Geoffrey McComas Theatre in Victoria in 2023.
-Matthew Tomlin (Quasimodo), Ninna Aguirre (Esmeralda) and Zachary Brown (Claude Frollo) lead a talented cast of 30 and an on-stage choir of 32.
+Matthew Tomlin (Quasimodo), Ninna Aguirre (Esmeralda), Tom Liszukiewicz (Phoebus), Zachary Brown (Claude Frollo) and Pasquale Bartalotta (Clopin) led the cast, and there was an on-stage choir of 32.

 A concert production of the show was mounted in London's West End in August 2025 with three performances at the Prince Edward Theatre directed by Jonathan O’Boyle and featuring Zachary James as Frollo, Ben Joyce as Quasimodo, Christine Allado as Esmeralda, Dex Lee as Phoebus De Martin, and London Voices providing the choir vocals.